How To Name Anything

 ▫️Confuse people

-Put time, thought, and effort into finding the right name.
+Put time and thought into finding the right name.

-Find one that accurately reflects your brand and resonates with your audience.
+One that accurately reflects you and connects with your audience.

 If you need help, I’m available for a naming project.